OpenNebula/docs/source/legacy_components/ruby_sunstone/sunstone.rst

 Different Endpoint for Different View
 -------------------------------------

-OpenNebula :ref:`Sunstone Views <suns_views>` can be adapted to use a different endpoint for each kind of user, such as if you want one endpoint for the admins and a different one for the cloud users.
+OpenNebula :ref:`Sunstone Views <ruby_sunstone_views>` can be adapted to use a different endpoint for each kind of user, such as if you want one endpoint for the admins and a different one for the cloud users.
 You just have to deploy a :ref:`new sunstone server <suns_advance>` and set a default view for each sunstone instance: